junxit/us-congress-code/title-16/chapter-2/sec-539d.md

 ### Study Containing Recommendations on Need To Standardize Riparian Management Practices in Tongass National Forest

 Pub.
 L. 101–626, title I, § 103(b), Nov.
 28, 1990, 104 Stat.
-4427, provided that: “No later than one year after the date of enactment of this Act [Nov.
-28, 1990], the Secretary of Agriculture, in consultation with the State of Alaska, the National Marine Fisheries Service, and affected private land owners, shall prepare and transmit to the Congress a study containing recommendations on the need, if any, to standardize riparian management practices for Federal, State, and private lands within the Tongass National Forest.”
+4427, directed the Secretary of Agriculture, no later than one year after Nov.
+28, 1990, to prepare and transmit to Congress a study containing recommendations on the need, if any, to standardize riparian management practices for Federal, State, and private lands within the Tongass National Forest.

 ### Application of Amendments by Pub.
 L. 101–626 to Certain Long-Term Timber Sale Contracts